Overview of the Governor Role:

 Vice chairman is Matt Whitehouse, who is a parent at the school.

-Other co-opted governors are Jean Green, Sarah Phillips and Kirstie Stuart.
+Other co-opted governors are Jean Green, Jane Bulmer and Jo Mee.

-The staff members who are also co-opted Governors are Jane Bulmer, a Higher Level Teaching Assistant and our nursery manager at Franche; and Jo Mee, a Reception Class Teacher.
+The staff member who is also a co-opted Governor is Jane Bulmer, a Higher Level Teaching Assistant and our nursery manager at Franche.

-There are three parent governors, who are drawn from among the parents of children who currently attend the school and the local community.
-They are: Jenny Monger, a maths teacher from a local secondary school, Matt Whitehouse, a Detective for West Midlands Police; Kirstie Stuart, a Human Resources advisor; and Mark David Hughes, a Financial Crime Investigation Manager.
+There are four parent governors, who are drawn from among the parents of children who currently attend the school and the local community.
+They are: Jenny Monger, a maths teacher from a local secondary school, Matt Whitehouse, a Detective for West Midlands Police; Kirstie Stuart, a Human Resources advisor; and Mark David Hughes, a Financial Crime Investigation Manager., and newly appointed Rachel Cartwright.

 Staff governor is Elizabeth Dixon, Deputy Headteacher and former Early Years Leader at Franche.